Enter your zip code above to find your hardiness zone, plants available for your area, and your estimated ship date.

 To the left, you'll find all the topics covered in this Plant Manual.
 Select a topic to read its information.

-These plums are used in blue ribbon-winning preserves.
-This consistent bearer produces heavy crops of medium-size plums that are tart and juicy.
-The tree is vigorous and hardy.
+Plums for blue ribbon-winning preserves!
+This consistent tree bears heavy crops of medium-size plums that are tart and juicy.
+Tree is vigorous and hardy.
+Clingstone.
 Ripens in September.
 Self-pollinating.

 The best way to succeed is to plan before you plant.
 Let’s discuss location: Do you know where you want to plant your new trees?
 Avoid many future problems by considering all aspects of the planting spot, such as: